No-cost allowance allocation

 Electric utilities

 No-cost allowance allocation for electric utilities is designed to mitigate the cost burden of the Cap-and-Invest Program and protect electricity consumers.
 Electric utilities that are subject to the Clean Energy Transformation Act are eligible for allocation of no-cost allowances.
-No-cost allowance allocation for each electric utility is dependent on forecasts of each utility’s retail electric load and resource supply to estimate potential annual Cap-and-Invest Program compliance costs.
+No-cost allowance allocation for each electric utility is dependent on forecasts of each utility’s retail electric load and resource supply to estimate the Cap-and-Invest Program cost burden associated with serving Washington retail load.

-Electric utilities can’t sell or trade no-cost allowances to other entities.
-Electric utilities must use no-cost allowances for compliance, save them for future use, transfer them to electrical generation facilities or a federal power marketing administration if eligible, or consign them to quarterly auctions.
-All proceeds from the sale of no-cost allowances at auction must be used to benefit utility customers, with priority given to the mitigation of any rate impacts to low-income customers.
+Electric utilities cannot sell or trade no-cost allowances to other entities.
+Electric utilities must use no-cost allowances for compliance, save them for future use, transfer them to electrical generation facilities or a federal power marketing administration if eligible, or sell them to quarterly auctions.
+Electric utilities must use the proceeds from the sale of no-cost allowances at auction to benefit utility customers, with priority given to mitigate any rate impacts to low-income customers.

 Allowance allocation schedule